abpframework/abp/docs/en/Blog-Posts/2024-05-21 v8_2_Release/POST.md

 * **MyCompanyName.MyProjectName.Blazor.WebApp** (startup project of your application, and contains `App.razor` component, which is the root component of your application)
 * **MyCompanyName.MyProjectName.Blazor.WebApp.Client**

 This new template overcomes the disadvantages of both Blazor WASM and Blazor Server applications and allows you to decide which approaches to use for a specific page or component.
-Therefore, you can image this new web ui as a combination of both Blazor Server and Blazor WASM.
+Therefore, you can imagine this new web UI as a combination of both Blazor Server and Blazor WASM.

 > This approach mainly overcomes the **large binary downloads of Blazor WASM**, and it resolves the Blazor Server's problem, which **always needs to be connected to the server via SignalR**.

-If you are considering migrating your existing Blazor project to Blazor WebApp or want to learn more about this new template, please read the [Migrating to Blazor Web App](https://docs.abp.io/en/abp/8.2/Migration-Guides/Abp-8-2-Blazor-Web-App) guide.
+> If you are considering migrating your existing Blazor project to Blazor WebApp or want to learn more about this new template, please read the [Migrating to Blazor Web App](https://docs.abp.io/en/abp/8.2/Migration-Guides/Abp-8-2-Blazor-Web-App) guide.

 ### Introducing the `IBlockUiService` for Blazor UI